Ethycs/persistent-sensor-storage/README.md

 ## Docker Deployment
 If you prefer a containerized setup, you can use Docker and Docker Compose:
+It is recommended to have python >= 3.11
 Build and start the containers:

 ```bash